 Your Teen recently asked Dr. Michael Bradley—author of When Things Get Crazy With Your Teen: The Why, the How, and What to Do NOW—for his go-to recommendations on how to handle sibling rivalry.

-They’re testing.
+Bradley: They’re testing.
 Kids are figuring out how to resolve conflict.
 They’re figuring out sharing, boundaries, and loyalty.
-It’s a complex process that helps kids deal with rivalry and competition in the outside world.
+Sibling rivalry is a complex process that helps kids deal with rivalry and competition in the outside world.

 One trick that works about half the time is to offer an incentive to the competing sibs to work things out on their own.
 Offer to pay them for each AM and PM that they get through without a major blowout.
 Be clear that this is a team challenge, that they will win or lose together, even though only one team member may have “started the fight.”
 This puts the onus upon them to learn to coexist without the parent officiating.

 Q: Is it wrong to assume the older child has an unfair advantage?

 Bradley: Again, it’s a nuanced judgment.
 The rule of thumb is don’t intervene in a judgmental way because you don’t know what happens when you aren’t there.
 And, if you defend the younger child against the older child, you’re giving the older child more reasons to resent the younger one.
 So, avoid taking sides.
 In most situations, the younger child takes her shots in other ways.